Endowed Professorships

 The Dr. Jerry Pohlman Endowed Professorship in Entrepreneurial Business

-Annette Ryerson is an Associate Professor of Marketing in the Business Department at Carroll College.
-Annette's professional experience includes six years as a faculty member at Black Hills State University and a decade of pharmaceutical sales with Merck.
-Her areas of expertise include personal selling as it pertains to women, tourism marketing and economics, and case based applications related to marketing, marketing research and marketing pedagogy.
+Dr. Annette Ryerson is an Associate Professor of Marketing in the Business Department at Carroll College.
+She also teaches entrepreneurship courses and is faculty coordinator for the Entrepreneurship Certificate.
+She advises Carroll’s ZinnStarter club for entrepreneurship and is co-advisor for the Special Olympics club.
+Annette’s professional experience includes six years as a faculty member at Black Hills State University and a decade of pharmaceutical sales with Merck.
+Her areas of expertise include personal selling as it pertains to women, tourism marketing and economics, and case-based applications related to marketing, marketing research, and marketing pedagogy.
 She enjoys teaching those new to the field of marketing and also those who want to dig deeper into specific marketing areas.
-Annette has marketing consulting experience and has been published numerous time in various journals and reviews as well.
-She advises Carroll's Enactus club.
+Annette has marketing consulting experience and has been published numerous times in various journals and reviews as well.

 Byron & Irene Roberts and Albert & Marie Nix Endowed Professorship in Engineering